Follow Us On Facebook

 Biocognitive theory integrates research in psychoneuroimmunology, neuroscience, and cultural anthropology to conceptualize and address the causes of health, the learning of illness, and the biocultural ingredients of longevity as integral bioinformational fields that cannot be reduced to their cognitive, biological or cultural components.
 Dr. Martinez proposes a new model of PNI he calls Cultural Psychoneuroimmunology, taking the research from the constraints of the lab to natural settings in cultural contexts that could significantly influence the outcome.
 While rat research could be productive, the results must be interpreted as responses from animals that do not have the capacity to find meaning in their actions and awareness of their mortality.
 Cultural anthropology is the missing link of psychoneuroimmunology.

 Our Biocognitive Science Institute™ offers workshops and seminars for personal and professional development.
-We also offer seminars and workshops in biocognitive theory and practice for professionals in the healing arts and sciences.
+We also offer individual mentoring in biocognitive theory and practice for professionals in the healing arts and sciences.